dmendelsohn/micrograder-host/README.md

 Neither of these practices is required.

 ## Assessing
-* In order to use a particular testcase file to assess an embedded system, run:
+* To use a particular testcase file to assess an embedded system, run:
-`python -m src assess --testcase path/to/testcase [--log path/to/log]`
+`python -m src assess --testcase path/to/testcase [--log path/to/save/log]`
 * If the --log option is specified, a log will be saved at that path.

 ## Recording
-* TODO
+* To record the actions of a system (presumeably running in RECORD mode), without performing any assessmenet, run:
+`python -m src record --log path/to/save/log
+* To stop recording, simply unplug the embedded system.
+The log file will be saved at the specified path.

 ## Constructing new test cases
-* TODO
+* You can manually create TestCase objects, though you'll have to be pretty familiar with the system to do so.
+Just save those objects using dill (an improvement on Python's `pickle` module).
+* You can create a TestCase from an existing log automatically.
+To do so, run:
+`python -m construct --log path/to/log --testcase path/to/save/testcase`
+* It is also possible to create a multi-Frame TestCase (learn more below).
+For example, create a 2-Frame TestCase by running:
+`python -m construct --log path/to/log --testcase path/to/save/testcase -n 2`
+* By default, Frames end when a Wifi request occurs, and the next frame begins when the subsequent Wifi response comes in.
+The first Frame begins with a "Start" Print statement, and the last Frame ends whenever the latest timestamp in the log occurred.

 # Architecture
 * TODO